By Lyn Hughes, dental hygienist, DMG Children’s Rehabilitative Services

-- 20% of children ages 5-11 and 13% of adolescents have at least one untreated cavity.
+- 20 percent of children ages 5-11 and 13 percent of adolescents have at least one untreated cavity.

-- About 1/3 of cavities in baby teeth can be prevented by a fluoride varnish.
+- About one-third of cavities in baby teeth can be prevented by a fluoride varnish.

-- Dental sealants applied to the surfaces of back teeth can prevent 80% of cavities.
+- Dental sealants applied to the surfaces of back teeth can prevent 80 percent of cavities.

 Beginning dental care when your child is a baby is a great first step towards optimal dental health.
 Schedule your child’s first pediatric dental care appointment at the age of one to spot signs of early problems.
 We’ll help you identify good at-home dental habits to engage your child in taking care of his or her pearly whites for a lifetime.